sigstore/cosign/specs/SIGNATURE_SPEC.md

 * `rfc3161timestamp` string

-  This OPTIONAL property contains a JSON formatted `RFC3161Timestamp` bundle containing the timestamp response from a timestamp authority.
+  This OPTIONAL property contains a JSON formatted `RFC3161Timestamp` containing the timestamp response from a timestamp authority.

 ## Storage